SofiaWongg/SwiftSolarTakehome/README.md

 ## Summary

-A web app that allow us to plot the rate of revisions on chosen Wikipedia pages that relate to the data we have about solar events.
-The plots are initialized with the interval of 21 and time unit of months, but users are able to select their interval and unit and re-generate plots.
-When hovering over plots users can see the date range of a particular value, as well as the date of the event.
+A web app that allows us to plot the rate of revisions on chosen Wikipedia pages that relate to the data we have about solar events.
+The plots are initialized with an interval of 21 and a time unit of months, but users can select their interval and unit and re-generate plots.
+When hovering over plots, users can see the date range of a particular value and the event date.

 ## Run Instructions